Hi, I'm Jason

 Pricing

-I travel exclusively for photography now.
-When I visit foreign countries I am not there to do all the touristy things.
-I'm there to work.
-I spend as much time as possible every day walking and taking photos.
+I travel exclusively for photography.
+When I visit other countries, I am not there to see the usual tourist attractions; my purpose is to photograph.
+Each day, I spend as much time as possible walking and capturing scenes that tell authentic stories.